SuiteSplines/SuiteSplines.jl/docs/src/tutorials/SpecialSpaces.md

 ```
 !!! warning "Experimental interface"

-    This package implements interfaces which at some point might be integrated
-    in the `IgaBase.jl` package.
+    This package implements interfaces that may eventually be integrated into the `IgaBase.jl` package.

 # SpecialSpaces.jl